DaniLozanoMoreno/turtlebot2_phantomXReactor/README.md

 The documentations offered are in Spanish for now.
 Read it carefully to know how to use the repository:

 * Manual de laboratorio del PhantomX Reactor Arm: explain how to use the real robot and gazebo simulation with this repository.
-* Guia de uso del paquete arbotix_ros: explain how to configure the arbotix ros board (whish the robot works).
+* Guia de uso del paquete arbotix_ros: explain how to configure the arbotix ros board (the one which the robot works).
 * Control y simulación en ROS de un PhantomX Reactor Arm en cooperacion con un TurtleBot2: explain how the repository has been developed.

 # turtlebot_arm_description